jac307/MediaArtTutorials/CMST2ZP3/Desk-Cinema-1.md

 | Individual Test Video | `Tutorial-Lastname.mp4`  | Each student    |
 | Individual Screenshot | `Tutorial-Lastname.jpeg` | Each student    |

-> ⚠️ Make sure filenames are correct.
-Submissions without proper formatting may lose marks.
+> ⚠️ **Follow the submission protocols carefully.
+Incorrect submissions may result in lost points.**

+---